 Their size and weight differs dramatically between species as well.

-There are many misconceptions about Moray eels due to their snake-like appearance and portrayal on TV, but these are often unjustified.
+There are many misconceptions about saltwater eels due to their snake-like appearance and portrayal on TV, but these are often unjustified.

 People tend to think that they are menacing and aggressive creatures because they spend most of their time looking as if they are ready to bite.
 However, keeping their mouth open allows them to respire, because they are sending water to the gills at the rear of their head.